frappe/frappe_io/frappe_io/www/docs/user/en/guides/integration/rest_api.md

 ## 2. REST

-All documents in Frappé are available via a RESTful API with prefix `/api/resource/`.
+All documents in Frappe are available via a RESTful API with prefix `/api/resource/`.

 ### Login